 Anyway, Forest and Derby County are only 16 miles apart and genuinely hate each other.
 No way I was getting into that one, unless I ride out on the train with a pocket full of cash (which I have yet to try) or go to a third-party broker (which I refuse to do).

 Sometimes the best way to get in is with the visiting team.
 For example, in my quest to see a game at Liverpool I might decide to buy tickets from West Bromwich Albion when they are playing there.
 And this might work.
 But one of my rules for attending English soccer games is “Don’t sit with the away fans unless you’re one of them.”
 I’m not quite that strict about it, but in my experience, the away fans tend to be the hard-core ones, and life in the away end can get quite rowdy.
 But getting away tickets can be hard, so don’t get your hopes up.

 I had a great time with the Sunderland people at Chelsea, but I had friends in there, and Sunderland won – which brings me to another rule, “Don’t show your away colors outside the stadium.”

 Third Parties: Websites and Touts

 Let’s get this term out of the way first: a tout in England is a scalper in the States.
 I have no experience with them in person, and I really don’t intend to.
-I have a philosophical problem with re-selling tickets for a profit.
 Still, I have researched third-party websites just a little.

 I would start with the standard “safe ticket buying” link at premierleague.com, where you can also see the latest on tickets for each fixture.
 They also have a list there of un-authorized re-selling websites.